 - ¼ cup extra virgin olive oil

 - ½ cup chopped chives (or substitute scallions or shallots)

 - 1 teaspoon kosher salt or fine sea salt

 - freshly ground black pepper, to taste

-- Make the dressing: Combine buttermilk and vinegar in a jar or bowl.
+- Combine buttermilk and vinegar in a jar or bowl.
 Use a garlic press to squeeze garlic into the mixture.
 Gradually whisk in the olive oil, then the herbs and salt.
 Season with black pepper, to taste.
 (Can be made up to a day ahead.
 Store in the fridge.
 Bring to room temp before using)

 - When ready to serve, toss with dressing.